Ronda Disch, MA, LPCC

 He has extensive clinical experience working with all gendered adults, juveniles, and their families in a variety of settings and in the areas of drug addiction and forensic mental health.
 Since 2012, he’s provided treatment, therapy, care coordination services, and court testimony to adult offenders and adolescents that have engaged in problematic sexual behavior.
 His treatment approach is rooted in attachment-based therapy, motivational interviewing, schema therapy, CBT, DBT, and trauma-informed mindfulness.
 Dr. Nakumbe is intentional about providing culturally competent care to diverse and LGBTQ clients.
 He’s most often described by his clients as an insightful therapist who utilizes a humorous and direct approach that is both affirming and compassionate.
 In addition to his clinical work, Dr. Nakumbe is an international motivational speaker and conducts training on topics related to mindfulness, relationship conflicts, addiction recovery, and understanding risk & protective factors in culturally diverse family systems.

-She began working with Alpha Human Services in 2018 as the inpatient administrative assistant.
-In 2021, Samantha was promoted to Case Supervisor.
-She looks forward to continuing to develop her professional practice while at Alpha Emergence Behavioral Health.
+She began working with Alpha Human Services in 2018 as the residential Administrative Assistant.
+Now, she is an Outpatient Therapist for AEBH.
+She looks forward to continuing to develop her professional practice while at AEBH.

 Since 2009, he’s provided treatment, therapy, care coordination services, evaluation and court testimony to adult offenders and adolescents that have engaged in problematic sexual behavior.
 His treatment approach is rooted in cognitive-behavioral therapy, solution focused therapy, trauma-focused techniques.
 He has extensive experience working with compulsive behaviors, intrusive thinking, anxiety, and trauma.
 Stephen’s approach is strengths-based and client-centered and focuses on the inherent value of humans and the power within each of us to bring about our own change.
 His use of humor and his straight forward approach has been successful in engaging with clients and creating a safe and positive environment to work on change.